gosiao/gosiao.github.com/_posts/2021-09-05-altair-interactive1.md

 Whether - as authors - we should strive for objectivity in the presentation of our research work is another question.
 Yet, I believe specifying and separating the roles and motivations for using various communication mediums - for instance, allowing a more subjective discussion in scientific publications while providing interactive platforms to enable others to draw their own conclusions - could set the expectations right.
 I also feel that this could trigger more empathetic, inclusive, and creative behaviors in research work - it would, for instance, address the fact that we all have different ways to learn, as the authors of the [The "Paper" of the Future](https://www.authorea.com/users/23/articles/8762-the-paper-of-the-future?commit=d4033594de841d252b3220927b39de4314d26409) convey.

 This is already a rather long introduction to a small technical post, yet I hope to have motivated the exercise I want to dive into.
-Specifically, I would like to show how to prepare a Jupyter dashboard that assembles interactive plots designed with [Altair](https://altair-viz.github.io/index.html).
+Specifically, I would like to show how to prepare a Jupyter dashboard that assembles few simple interactive plots designed with [Altair](https://altair-viz.github.io/index.html).
 The data used in this example is taken from our recently submitted [paper](https://onlinelibrary.wiley.com/doi/10.1002/qua.26789).

-This post can also be viewed as a jupyter notebook - [link](link to nbviewer).
+This post can also be viewed as a jupyter notebook - [link](https://nbviewer.jupyter.org/github/gosiao/gosiao.github.com/blob/00461015a3d60dae2dbb52c1d495ed11c86b1f8a/_posts/altair-interactive-files/notebook.ipynb), or - better - opened in jupyter lab and (for instance) rendered with [Voila](https://voila.readthedocs.io/en/stable/).

 {% include_relative {{page.subpage_include}} %}

 I am still not entirely convinced of Altair (or maybe just got used to matplotlib+seaborn), but it has many exciting features that help to create interactive presentations.
 Also, perhaps the example above is not the best to advocate for the interactive plots.
 Since the data is small, these plots do not necessarily make up for better communication than the static graphs and tables.
-Yet, I hope it shows another possibility to present research and that it brings some more fun into it.
+Yet, I hope it shows another possibility to present research results and that it brings some more fun into it.